gsoft-inc/wl-squide/docs/upgrading/migrate-to-firefly-v9.0.md

 ## Migrate an host application

-!!!info
-A migration example from v8 to v9 is available for the [wl-squide-monorepo-template](https://github.com/gsoft-inc/wl-squide-monorepo-template/commit/87489f0541cc959f437133f2afd8c0a9db160efe).
+> A migration example from `v8` to `v9` is available for the [wl-squide-monorepo-template](https://github.com/gsoft-inc/wl-squide-monorepo-template/commit/87489f0541cc959f437133f2afd8c0a9db160efe).
-!!!

 The `v9.0` release introduces several breaking changes affecting the host application code.
 Follow these steps to migrate an existing host application: